khanhdang/mkdocs-site/docs/researchplan.md

 !!! tip "Message to you"
     - Writing a research plan is difficult, please ask for sample if you dont know how to write.
-    - Your work must align with our institution’s mission and goals such as: 「地域から世界へ」[^1] and 「to Advance Knowledge for Humanity」.
-Please read the Japanese version here [https://u-aizu.ac.jp/curriculum/policy/admission/](https://u-aizu.ac.jp/curriculum/policy/admission/)
+    - Your work must align with our institution’s philosophies: 「地域から世界へ」[^1] and 「to Advance Knowledge for Humanity」.
+Please read the Japanese version here to know more about our mission and goals: [https://u-aizu.ac.jp/curriculum/policy/admission/](https://u-aizu.ac.jp/curriculum/policy/admission/)

 [^1]: "From the Local to the Global"